mdn/content/files/en-us/web/api/encodedvideochunk/type/index.md

 ---
 {{DefaultAPISidebar("WebCodecs API")}}

-The **`type`** read-only property of the {{domxref("EncodedVideoChunk")}} interface returns a value indicating whether the video chunk is a key chunk, which does not relying on other frames for decoding.
+The **`type`** read-only property of the {{domxref("EncodedVideoChunk")}} interface returns a value indicating whether the video chunk is a key chunk, which does not rely on other frames for decoding.

 ### Value